 Employers are required to have a committee or representative to address health and safety concerns in the workplace.

 A panel of industry experts and professionals is assessing Alberta’s minimum wage.

-Minister of Labour and Immigration Jason Copping issued the following statement on North American Occupational Safety and Health Week:
+Minister of Labour and Immigration Jason Copping issued the following statement to mark Public Service Week 2020: